2020PB/police-brutality/reports/Oregon.md

 The officers appear to have exited the building initially because protestors were tearing at the building's plywood barricade.

-tags: shoot, projectile, flashbangs, tear-gas, protestor, property-destruction
+tags: shoot, projectile, stun-grenade, tear-gas, protestor, property-destruction

 id: or-portland-131